Who We Are

 PPS Meeting

-The PPS 2024 Meeting will be a joint meeting with the SPP, this will be held in Dublin, Ireland from the 12th to 14th September
+The PPS 2025 Meeting will be held in Belgrade, Serbia from the 11th to 13th September

 Read on...